 This page provides a quick explanation as to why a particular tool should be used.
 You will also find tips and examples for each tool.

-The Dropbox tool enables students to submit assignments online, eliminating the need to mail, fax, or email assignments.
-Students upload their assignments to the appropriate Dropbox folder.
+The Assignments tool enables students to submit assignments online, eliminating the need to mail, fax, or email assignments.
+Students upload their assignments to the appropriate Assignment folder.
 This tool also helps you track when assignments are submitted.

 - a one-stop-shop for students to submit assignments

-- option to setup a Dropbox with a plagiarism check enabled
+- option to setup an Assignment folder with a plagiarism check enabled

 - access assignments, mark them and give feedback to students online